Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 You have the static API URL, which is the base URL Dog CEO provides for a single random image.
 You can append this with a number (to a maximum of fifty) to return that many images.

-Next, you’ use the `await` keyword in front of the `fetch()` command which will pause the execution of things until the `fetch` method finishes up and returns.
+Next, use the `await` keyword in front of the `fetch()` command which will pause the execution of things until the `fetch` method finishes up and returns.
 Notice how you use the template literals version of a String here to combine the base API URL and the number of pictures to fetch.

-Perform another `await` as we call to the `json()` method on the response from the API call.
+Perform another `await` as you call to the `json()` method on the response from the API call.
 This will get your dog-related data in a nice, malleable JSON format, ready for doing with as you please.

 What happens next is some manipulation of the data returned from the API.
 In its raw state, the API returns something like this: